-Remember that data should also be encrypted at rest, meaning the place it is stored.
-So, when considering a video conferencing solution, always ask about encryption both “in transit” and “at rest” if you want to be on the safe side.
+Remember that data should also be encrypted at rest, meaning where it is stored.
+So, when considering a video conferencing solution, always ask about encryption “in transit” and “at rest” if you want to be safe.

 4. What countries can I trust with my video conferencing data?

-If your organization is based in Europe, using video conferencing cloud services based in countries outside of Europe could give you headaches for several reasons.
-For one, the recently updated European Commission SCC’s following the Schrems-II ruling makes transferring data from the EU to the U.S. and other third countries very stringent and difficult.
+If your organization is based in Europe, using video conferencing cloud services in countries outside of Europe could give you headaches for several reasons.
+For one, the recently updated European Commission SCC’s following the Schrems-II ruling make transferring data from the EU to the U.S. and other third countries very stringent and challenging.
 Additionally, your data may be subject to the laws of that country, where it can be caught up in bulk surveillance efforts by that nation’s government.

-But even if your business is located elsewhere than in Europe, many European countries must follow GDPR, which has some of the strongest privacy and data protection regulations of any policies.
-This makes European-based video conferencing vendors a good option for multinationals or businesses in other parts of the world that have concerns for privacy and security of their videoconferencing data.
+But even if your business is located elsewhere than in Europe, many European countries must follow GDPR, which has some of the strongest privacy and data protection regulations of any policy.
+This makes European-based video conferencing vendors a good option for multinationals or businesses in other parts of the world concerned about the privacy and security of their videoconferencing data.

 5. How do I regain control over my video conferencing data?

-If you want to be sure of where your data is and whether it is safe, the most surefire way is to take back control over it.
-Using a self-hosted video conferencing solution will ensure that the data stays in your own data centers.
-This provides the greatest privacy in a walled garden where no one else can access your data.
+If you want to be sure of where your data is and whether it is safe, the most surefire way is to take back control.
+A self-hosted video conferencing solution will ensure the data stays in your centers.
+This provides the most significant privacy in a walled garden where no one else can access your data.

 But what if you don’t have the internal resources to maintain a video conferencing platform in-house, yet you still want to be in control of your data?
 Then you could look for a private cloud solution.
-This means that, instead of sharing servers and resources with thousands of other companies, a vendor manages the solution for you but keeps your data completely separate and secure.
-This way, you can still be in control of your data, choose what country to keep it in, and adjust settings for how it is managed, stored, and processed.
+This means that, instead of sharing servers and resources with thousands of other companies, a vendor manages the solution for you but keeps your data separate and secure.
+This way, you can still control your data, choose what country to keep it in and adjust settings for how it is managed, stored, and processed.

-To find a vendor you can trust to manage a private cloud solution for you, consider whether they also take precautions to protect your data from their own eyes.
-This means that the video provider cannot see the names of video meeting participants, the titles of meetings or the content discussed or shared in them.
+To find a vendor you can trust to manage a private cloud solution, consider whether they also take precautions to protect your data from their own eyes.
+This means that the video provider cannot see the names of video meeting participants, the titles of meetings, or the content discussed or shared in them.

 Pexip gives you the freedom of choice for securing video conferencing data